Native American Information Fair & Reception

 Fall Stew Fest

 This annual event is a celebration of community and Native American hospitality at which individuals enjoy traditional Native American stews (mutton, hominy beef, green chili pork, vegetable) and frybread.
 Several Native American/Native Hawaiian student organizations and other invited departments are invited to table at the event.
-This upcoming year the Fall Stew Fest has been scheduled for Friday, October 2, 2015 at the Native American Cultural Center (building 14) in conjunction with Family Weekend.
+The Fall Stew Fest will be held in September 2016 (date forthcoming) at the Native American Cultural Center (building 14).
 For questions, contact NASS (928-523-8086) or NACC (928-523-9557).

 Native American Heritage Month

 In November, student organizations and individual departments hold campus-wide festivities commemorating Native/American Indian, Alaskan Native, and Native Hawaiian heritage.
 Events and activities that promote awareness of indigenous culture and contributions, include:

 - Native American-themed lunch and dinner menu items at the Hot Spot (University Union, bldg.
 30)

 - guest speakers and performers